 The Nigerian government's assessment that Boko Haram was an al-Qaeda-linked terrorist movement left it with few options other than using force to deal with the group.
 Analysts say the focus on a link to international terrorist organizations ignores the context in which Boko Haram emerged and emphasizes security issues that may only radicalize the group further.

 "The problem with understanding Boko Haram is definitional.
-What do we mean by Boko Haram?" says CFR Senior Fellow John Campbell.
-Yusuf, Boko Haram's founder, didn't have complete control of the group, and after his execution, his followers splintered into at least five factions.
+What do we mean by Boko Haram?" asks CFR Senior Fellow John Campbell.
+Yusuf, Boko Haram's founder, didn't have complete control of the group, and after his execution his followers splintered into at least five factions.
 Boko Haram's putative leader today, Abubakar Shekau, appears to be focused on fighting the Nigerian government in Borno, Campbell says, while other units expanded their attacks in Nigeria and have conducted limited operations in neighboring Cameroon, Chad, and Niger.
 Members of the group kidnapped the wife of Cameroon's vice prime minister in July 2014, signaling an evolving regional vision for the group (she was released as part of a prisoner exchange in October 2014).

 While Boko Haram can't be neatly characterized as an insurgency or terrorist organization, its origins appear rooted in grievances over poor governance and sharp inequality in Nigerian society.

-Efforts to address dissatisfaction among Muslims in northern states, such as the reintroduction of sharia criminal courts, were not successful because the courts were not considered fair.
+Efforts by the central government to address dissatisfaction among Muslims in northern states, such as the reintroduction of sharia criminal courts, were not successful because the courts were not considered fair.
 Human Rights Watch said in a 2011 report that "corruption is so pervasive in Nigeria it has turned public service for many into a kind of criminal enterprise."

 Police brutality and impunity added to the tensions.
-A 2009 Amnesty International report [PDF] said Nigerian police were responsible for hundreds of extrajudicial killings and disappearances each year that largely "go uninvestigated and unpunished."
+A 2009 Amnesty International report (PDF) said Nigerian police were responsible for hundreds of extrajudicial killings and disappearances each year that largely "go uninvestigated and unpunished."
 The group said in a later report that nearly one thousand people, mostly Islamist militants, died in military custody in the first half of 2013.
-Human rights advocates say Nigerian authorities are rarely, if ever, held criminally accountable for the public executions of Boko Haram followers.
-In 2011, the government began to try five police officers connected to Yusuf's killing, and started the court martial of a military commander responsible for troops that allegedly killed forty-two sect members in 2009, but both proceedings were not concluded as of February 2014.

 The North-South Divide

-Nigeria is Africa's most populous country, with more than 174 million people and nearly 350 ethnic groups speaking 250 languages.
-The country is split between Muslims and Christians, with 10 percent of the people belonging to indigenous sects.
+Nigeria is Africa's biggest economy and most populous country, with more than 174 million people and nearly 350 ethnic groups speaking 250 languages.
+The country is split between Christians and Muslims, with 10 percent of the people belonging to indigenous sects.
 Nigeria has long grappled with how to govern a diverse nation in which the struggle between Christians and Muslims over political power remains a significant factor in ongoing unrest.
 Sectarian violence, particularly in Kaduna, Plateau, Nasarawa, and Benue states, the central part of the country where religious groups as well as farmers and herders collide, boosted the death toll.
-More than twenty-five thousand people were killed in Nigeria since 1999, according to Human Rights Watch and the CFR Nigeria Security Tracker.
+More than thirty-four thousand people have been killed in Nigeria since 2011, factoring in Boko Haram-related violence, according to the CFR Nigeria Security Tracker.

 Despite a per capita income of more than $2,700 and vast wealth in natural resources, Nigeria has one of the world's poorest populations.
-An estimated 70 percent of the population lives on less than $1.25 a day.
-Economic disparities between the north and the rest of the country are particularly stark.
-In the north, 72 percent of people live in poverty, compared to 27 percent in the south and 35 percent in the Niger Delta.
+An estimated 61 percent of the population lives on less than $1 a day.
+Economic disparities between the North and the rest of the country are particularly stark.
+In the North, 72 percent of people live in poverty, compared to 27 percent in the South and 35 percent in the Niger Delta.

 The dispute over the 2011 election results, which led to more than eight hundred deaths, also played a role in Boko Haram's escalating violence.
-Experts say many northern Nigerians view the presidency of Goodluck Jonathan, a Christian, as illegitimate, arguing that he ignored an informal power-rotation agreement that should have kept a Muslim as president this round.
+Experts say many northern Nigerians view the presidency of Jonathan, a Christian, as illegitimate, arguing that he ignored an informal power-rotation agreement that should have kept a Muslim as president.
 (Muslim president Umaru Musa Yar'dua died in 2010, two years into his four-year term.)
-If Jonathan wins the national elections in 2015, or if there are no elections because of the unrest in the North, political tensions in Nigeria will increase, Campbell says.
+Potential violence in the 2015 election cycle could destabilize Nigeria, Campbell writes.

 Terror Ties and Policy Prescriptions

 Experts say Boko Haram's 2010 prison break, use of propaganda, and the bombing of police headquarters in June 2011 indicate an increasing level of sophistication and organization, which could indicate outside help.
-U.S. officials say the group has ties to al-Qaeda in the Islamic Maghreb (AQIM), which operates in northwest Africa, Somalia's al-Shabab, and al-Qaeda in the Arabian Peninsula.
+U.S. officials say the group has ties to northwest Africa-based al-Qaeda in the Islamic Maghreb, Somalia's al-Shabab, and al-Qaeda in the Arabian Peninsula.
 Communications between Boko Haram and the self-proclaimed Islamic State have been detected, testified Nicholas Rasmussen, director of the U.S. National Counterterrorism Center, before a hearing of the U.S. Senate Intelligence Committee in February 2015.

-Before the UN bombing in August 2011, the Nigerian government started to look at solutions similar to its quelling of unrest in the Niger Delta, including negotiation and amnesty.
-But experts say such a solution is unlikely for a group like Boko Haram, because its grievances are more diverse and less material than others.
+Before the 2011 UN bombing in Abuja, the Nigerian government started to look at solutions similar to those it used to quell unrest in the Niger Delta last decade, including negotiation and amnesty.
+But experts say negotiations and amnesty offers are unlikely to subdue a group like Boko Haram, because its grievances are more diverse and less material than other rebel groups.
 The lack of clear leadership of Boko Haram also hindered peace talks.

-President Jonathan appears intent on quelling Boko Haram by force through a "state of emergency" that will continue until May 2014.
-Many experts argue that Boko Haram cannot be defeated on the battlefield; the group appears to be gaining strength after the crackdown, acquiring better weapons, and fielding more fighters than ever.
+President Jonathan appears intent on quelling the group by force.
+Many experts argue that Boko Haram cannot be defeated on the battlefield; it appears to be gaining strength after the crackdown in 2013, acquiring better weapons, and fielding more fighters than ever.
 "Boko Haram [is] better armed and better motivated than our own troops," Borno state governor Kashim Shettima said in February 2014.
 "Given the present state of affairs, it is absolutely impossible for us to defeat Boko Haram."

-The U.S. designation of Boko Haram and Ansaru as foreign terrorist organizations will allow Washington to investigate and prosecute suspects, but there is little appetite for direct intervention.
-The State Department urged Nigeria to counter these extremist groups "through a combination of law enforcement, political, and development efforts, as well as military engagement."
+The U.S. designation of Boko Haram as a foreign terrorist organization will allow Washington to investigate and prosecute suspects, but there is little appetite for direct intervention.
+The State Department urged Nigeria to counter this extremist group "through a combination of law enforcement, political, and development efforts, as well as military engagement."
 Analysts say the Nigerian government must do more to win hearts and minds by providing better education and health-care services in the North and including prominent, locally respected northern Muslims in the cabinet.

 The Congressional Research Service explains the various conflicts in Nigeria and U.S. policy in the country, and this CRS report answers some frequently asked questions about Boko Haram.